micheleandreoli/maxima-tex/README.md

 The scope
 -------------------

-This package allows to embed MAXIMA code in LaTeX, in the form:
+This package allows to embed MAXIMA code in LaTeX, in the form [^1]):

 ```
 	\m{expr1; expr2; expr3; ...}